Labour and Birthing Care

 For Labour

-- Your own pillow, pillowcase and doona (if you wish)
+• Your own pillow and pillowcase (if you prefer)

 For Baby